csullivan/any_ptr/README.md

     }
 ```

- Extended from Cassio Neri's implementation with boost::shared_ptr
+ Extended from Cassio Neri's implementation with boost::shared_ptr.
+Boost-free with C++11 idioms.